HMS-IAC/quantify_edema/README.md

 - Segment tissue (forground vs background)
 - Segment gaps between cells in the foreground region
 - Count the number of branches the gaps have
+    - Export segmentation
+    - Tile the images if too large
+    -